What Is Social Security Disability Insurance?

 • Go to your local Social Security office to apply in person without an appointment

-You should only apply for disability insurance when you have sufficient medical records to show that you are eligible for it.
-If you have not seen a doctor in a while, make sure to see one a few times and get their recommendation for SSDI before applying.
+You should only apply for disability insurance when you have sufficient medical records to show eligibility.
+If you have not seen a doctor in a while, see one a few times and get their recommendation for SSDI before applying.

 Step 3.
 If Denied, Contact an Attorney

-If you have been denied SSDI and you believe you are eligible, your next step is to contact an attorney and appeal the decision by submitting a request on this site or calling us 24/7 at (866) 345-6784 .
-Your attorney will gather all of your information and make a strong case for why you need the benefits SSDI provides
+Your next step after a denial is to contact an attorney and appeal the decision.
+Your attorney will gather your information and make a strong case for why you need the benefits.

 Work With an Experienced Local Lawyer